shainamackin/nyc-hh_algorithmic-bias-mitigation/README.md

 ## Establish Thresholds

-After a review of model documentation and interviews with clinicians, set your thresholds.
+After a review of model documentation and interviews with clinicians, set your probability score cutoffs (thresholds) indicating levels of risk.
 For us, the following thresholds were identified:

 - Low risk: 0%-7.9%
 - Med risk: 8%-14.9%